sir3mat/cvcs/README.md

     - email: 244321@studenti.unimore.it

 # Acknowledgements
 This codebase is built on top of several great works.
-Our detection code is based on the [MOTSynth_baseline] (https://github.com/dvl-tum/motsynth-baselines).
-For MOT, we use [BYTE] algorithm (https://github.com/ifzhang/ByteTrack), and for ReID, we use the torchreid framework.
+Our detection and ReID code is based on the [MOTSynth_baseline](https://github.com/dvl-tum/motsynth-baselines).
+For MOT, we use [BYTE](https://github.com/ifzhang/ByteTrack) algorithm.
 We thank all the authors of these codebases for their amazing work.